 “No,” she admitted.
 “But, we have to do something!
 There has to be a way out of this.”

 I do not see one.
 We need to work with the priests, not against them.
 Perhaps they know more about why the God Kings die.
-They could tell us--I can speak to them, using the Artisan’s Language.
+They could tell us--I can speak to them, using the Artisan’s Script.

 “No,” Siri said.
 “Not yet.
 Let me think about this first.”